hrynS/who-wants-to-be-a-millionaire/GAME_CONFIG.md

 - Ensure the integrity of the JSON structure when adding or editing questions.
 - Rewards should be updated within the `levels` object to maintain consistency with question difficulty.
-- The `correctAnswer` field in the `questions` object must always correlate with the `option` value within the `answers` array for accuracy.
+- The `correctAnswers` field in the `questions` object must always correlate with the `option` value within the `answers` array for accuracy.
 - Adjustments to level numbers must be reflected in both the `levels` and `questions` objects to keep the game progression logical and orderly.